Michigan has an opponent for the first round of the NCAA Tournament and the Wolverines are heavily favored.

 His presence was clearly missed in the 68-67 loss to Ohio State.
 Michigan made just 20 of 57 shots (35%) and was only 6 of 19 from 3 (31%).
 Without him, Coach Juwan Howard went with a bigger lineup, electing to start Brandon Johns Jr.

 Chaundee Brown also had increased minutes and is typically a reliable shooter from the perimeter, but he was just 1 of 6 overall, including 1 for 3 from 3-point range against Ohio State.
 Add in Johns’ 0-3 output from the field, and the two key players to replace Livers were a combined 1 of 9 shooting.
-But playing an opponent where Michigan is heavily favored could give Johns and Brown an opportunity to develop offensive confidence and rhythm going forward.
+But playing an opponent where Michigan is heavily favored could allow Johns and Brown to develop offensive confidence and rhythm going forward.

 Despite Livers’ absence, Michigan will have a big advantage in the post with 7-foot-1 center Hunter Dickinson.
-The freshman leads the team at 14.2 points per game and is making 60% of his shot attempts this season.
+The freshman leads the team at 14.2 points per game and makes 60% of his shot attempts this season.
 Dickinson could be poised for a big game on Saturday.
 Texas Southern’s tallest players are 6-foot-9, giving him a size advantage the Wolverines will look to exploit inside.